The Sealed Book

 Announcer: "Keeper of the book...
 What tale would you tell us this time? "

 Keeper: "Uh...
 What tale shall I tell you?
 I have here tales of every kind.
-Tales of murder, of madness, of dark deeds and events strange beyond all belief.
+Tales of murder, of madness, of dark deeds, and events strange beyond all belief.
 Heh-heh-heh.
 Let me see...
 Yes.
 Here's a tale for you.
 A tale of a man who stole by force the secret of immortality, life everlasting, and entered into a mad adventure.
-The title of the tale is..."
+The title of the tale is...

-Keeper: "'King Of The World!'"
+Keeper: "'King Of The World'

 Keeper: "Here's the tale as it is written in the sealed book.
-It is late at night and the wind howls over the desolate country side.
+It is late at night and the wind howls over the desolate countryside.
 In the darkness, a man runs frantically though the woods, trying to elude his pursuers..."

 A Middle Break:

 Keeper: "And now, to go on with the story of 'The King Of The World,' as it is written here in The Sealed Book.
-Duke Farson, having duly tried and sentenced for the murders he committed, is being strapped into the electric chair!"
+Duke Farson, having been duly tried and sentenced for the murders he committed, is being strapped into the electric chair!"

 An Ending Narration: